Dark Kingdom: Zoisite

 In the live-action series, Zoisite is a pianist, using magical songs to hunt for the hidden Moon Princess.
 In addition to his own "Requiem for a Princess", he plays such compositions as the "Fantaisie-Impromptu" and the "Moonlight Sonata".
 He cares very little for Beryl and comes to recognize Prince Endymion as his master long before the others.
 After being killed by Sailor Venus and later revived by the power of Metaria, he ignores Beryl and uses his music to attempt to reach out to Endymion and to restore the memories of their collective past life to his fellow Kings of Heaven.
 His loyalty to Endymion is such that he offers his own life in exchange for the Prince's, and when Beryl asks for Usagi's life instead, Zoisite sets out to kill her.
 Diverted from this course of action by Endymion, he dies protecting Sailor Moon instead.

 In Sailor Moon Crystal, Zoisite is wounded by Usagi's Moon Healing Escalation technique.
 However, Beryl nurses him back to health.
 He attempts to kill both Mamoru and Usagi, only for Minako and Artemis to seriously wound him again and cause him to flee.
-In his past life, he was the love interest of Sailor Mercury.
-He is killed by Metaria in Episode 12.
+In his past life, Zoisite was the love interest of Sailor Mercury.
+He is killed by Metaria along with the other Kings of Heaven in Episode 12.

 In the original anime series, Zoisite is voiced by Keiichi Nanba, with Masaya Matsukaze taking over the role for Crystal.
 In the DIC English adaptation, his name is spelled as Zoycite, and he is voiced by Kirsten Bishop as part of being depicted as a female character.
 In the Viz Media English adaptation, his name is spelled as Zoisite and his voice is supplied by Lucien Dodge.
-In the live-action series he is portrayed by Yoshito Endou, and in the musicals, he is portrayed by Toshitaka Akita, Misao Idono, Akira Tomemori, and Kaname Aoki.
+In the live-action series, he is portrayed by Yoshito Endou.
+In the musicals, he is portrayed by Toshitaka Akita, Misao Idono, Akira Tomemori, and Kaname Aoki.